adamtong/MyNotes/README.md

 # MyNotes
-A repository for my notes and thoughts
+A repository for my notes, thoughts and ideas.